SummerSlam (1995): Event

 A tag team match was next.
 The Smoking Gunns (Bart Gunn and Billy Gunn) faced The Blu Brothers (Jacob Blu and Eli Blu), with their manager Uncle Zebekiah at ringside.
 The Blu Brothers held the advantage for the majority of the match, making quick tags to work over Billy.
 Billy eventually made the hot tag to Bart, who gained the immediate advantage but was booted in the face by Jacob.
 Bart regained the advantage, pushing Jacob into Eli.
 The Gunns followed up with their Sidewinder finisher for the pin.

 The next match was between Barry Horowitz and Skip of the Bodydonnas (managed by Sunny).
 Horowitz had defeated Skip in several matches shortly before SummerSlam.
-This match was both competitor and Sunny's first appearances on a WWF pay-per-view.
+This match was both competitor and Sunny's first appearance on a WWF pay-per-view.
 Horowitz took control early and kept it for much of the match.
 Multiple illegal interferences from Sunny momentarily gave Skip the upper hand.
 Eventually, Hakushi came to ringside.
-He distracted Skip long enough for Horowitz to score a roll up pinfall and win the match.
+He distracted Skip long enough for Horowitz to score a roll-up pinfall and win the match.

 The following matchup was for the Women's Championship.
 Bertha Faye (managed by Harvey Whippleman) challenged Alundra Blayze.
 Momentum went back and forth several times.
-Eventually Faye was able to powerbomb Blayze and pin her, winning the Women's Championship.
+Eventually, Faye was able to powerbomb Blayze and pin her, winning the Women's Championship.

 Next was the casket match between Kama (with manager Ted DiBiase) and The Undertaker (with manager Paul Bearer).
 The Undertaker took the early lead.
 Kama fought his way out of the casket several times and reversed the momentum with a leaping fist from the top rope.
 Kama then spent most of the match on the offensive.
 At one point, the Undertaker clotheslined Kama and both men went over the top rope into the casket and the lid shut but the match continued until a winner was decided.
-The Undertaker eventually ducked a clotheseline and choke slammed, then Tombstone Pile-driver, and then rolled Kama into the casket, closed the lid, and was declared the winner.
+The Undertaker eventually ducked a clothesline and choke slammed, then Tombstone Pile-driver, and then rolled Kama into the casket, closed the lid, and was declared the winner.